kosl/ihipp-examples/docs/week4.md

 - 'comm' is the communicator that we know from all the previous functions.
 - 'win' represents the window object.

-And at the end of the MPI application we have to free this window with the fucntion
+And at the end of the MPI application we have to free this window with the function
 ~~~C
 MPI_Win_free(MPI_Win *win);
 ~~~